ross-spencer/rs-misc-scripts/README.md

 ###dp-testing-folder-recurse.sh

 Bash shell script testing three methods of recursion.
+The script displays the timings for the three methods.
 For OPF blog on Nailgun.
+The three methods are:
-Three methods are, Find, Globstar and then using a manifest.
+Find, Globstar and then using a manifest.